wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 2.0.2 =
+* Removal of unnecessary comments from the plugin files.
+* Code optimizations of plugin's files.

 = 2.0.1 =
-* Code formatting and optimization of the plugin files.
+* Code formatting and optimization of the plugin's files.

 = 2.0.0 =
 * addition of the hookable function for the user creation.